Oaxaca en la historia y en el mito: Guadalupe Victoria (1786-1843)

 García Bustos tells us that he included Guadalupe Victoria in the mural.
-Keeping with his realism approach, the artist pictures Guadalupe Victoria, the first President of the United States of Mexico, throwing his sword to lead his men forward, as his legend accounts, in the taking of Oaxaca in 1812.
+Keeping with his realism approach, and depicting a legend, the artist pictures Guadalupe Victoria, the first President of the United States of Mexico, throwing his sword to lead his men forward, as his legend accounts, in the taking of Oaxaca in 1812.
 As the first President of Mexico (1824–1829), he served his entire term, which did not happen until the presidency of Benito Juárez who became president for a full term in 1858.

 Vicente Guerrero (1781-1831) and the abolition of slavery

 President Vicente Ramón Guerrero Saldaña (1782-1831) stands, in the mural, beside the proclamation of the abolition of slavery in Mexico of 1829.
 Guerrero, with black and indigenous roots, was President of Mexico in an unstable period when Mexican conservatives and liberals were still vying for power.
 Guerrero was accused of treason, tried in Oaxaca City, and executed in what is now called Cuilápam de Guerrero, on February 14, 1831, some 13 kilometers from the Palacio de Gobierno in Oaxaca.